Stuart Smith (musician): Awards and achievements

 In 2004, Smith won the award for "Best Guitarist" at the Los Angeles All Access Music Awards Show with "Heaven & Earth" winning "Best Overall Album of the Year" and repeated the feat in 2005 and again in 2006.
 He holds a black belt in the Shotokan style of karate and is currently working towards his second degree in Mixed Martial Arts with trainer Josh Brenner.
 He is also a "Specialist Reserve Officer" for the Los Angeles Police Department working with the I.C.A.C.
 (Internet Crimes Against Children), Task Force.
 He has played in the LAPD Celebrity Golf Tournament and has put on concerts to raise money for the LAPD Memorial Foundation.
 His hobbies include skiing, martial arts, reading, swimming, hiking, driving fast cars, internet word games and parachute jumping.
 He also appears in the motion picture "The Four Christmases" with Reese Witherspoon and Vince Vaughn as a guitarist in Dwight Yoakam's band.
 During his career, Smith has recorded or shared the stage with Keith Emerson, Richie Sambora, Joe Lynn Turner, Ritchie Blackmore, Slash, Buddy Guy, Steve Lukather, Glenn Hughes, Paul Rodgers, Howard Leese, Carmine Appice, Ian Paice and David Paich.

 Personal life

 Stuart Smith has been married once in 1994 to Colleen Locklear, sister of Heather Locklear.
 The marriage lasted four years and the pair parted amicably.
-He has one daughter Sophia Stormy who lives in Chile with her mother who Smith is on good terms with.
-He is currently listed as single.
+He has one daughter Sophia Stormy who lives in Chile with her mother whom Smith is on good terms with.
+Sophia Stormy was born on 28 April 2009, and is currently attending high school in Santiago Chile.
+Smith is currently listed as single.